razr/verizon-apis-python-sdk/doc/controllers/software-management-licenses-v1.md

 ## Response Type

-This method returns a `ApiResponse` instance.
+This method returns an [`ApiResponse`](../../doc/api-response.md) instance.
 The `body` property of this instance returns the response data which is of type [`V1ListOfLicensesToRemove`](../../doc/models/v1-list-of-licenses-to-remove.md).

 ## Example Usage